 Avoid taking creatine with alcohol or caffeine, since they’re both diuretics that can cause dehydration.
 Also, if you have kidney or liver disease, talk with your doctor before taking creatine.

 Creatine doesn’t work for everyone, but you can try it out to see how it works for your body.

 Creatine can provide an energy boost for high-intensity exercise or training and help build muscle.
 It’s been used safely for many years by athletes to improve performance.

 Alcohol can curb the beneficial effects of creatine because it has some opposite effects on muscles and cells.
 Alcohol is fine in moderation but avoid drinking on days you exercise so your muscles can benefit from creatine supplements.

-Ask your healthcare provider or pharmacist to help you choose a reputable creatine monohydrate brand with potency and purity guarantees.
-Dietary supplements like creatine are not approved by the Food and Drug Administration and quality can vary among brands.
+Ask your doctor or pharmacist to help you choose a reputable creatine monohydrate brand with potency and purity guarantees.
+Dietary supplements like creatine aren’t approved by the Food and Drug Administration, and quality can vary among brands.